Scary Movie 5: Plot

-Meanwhile, a continuing pattern of bizarre paranormal activity in their new home makes them investigate further.
-They eventually learn from the children that the attacks on their home are by "Mama", the mother of the children, who is under a curse and is trying to get them back so she can sacrifice both herself and the children.
-Maria, the couple's Hispanic live-in maid and housekeeper, is frightened and keeps experimenting with various rituals, Catholic and otherwise, to ward off the evil spirits in the house.
-During the day, Dan is frustrated with the modest progress of his test subjects at a primate intelligence research facility; ironically, Dan is not bright enough to realize that one of the chimpanzees, Caesar, is now actually much smarter than he is.
+Meanwhile, a continuing pattern of bizarre paranormal activities in the Sanders' new home makes them investigate further.
+They eventually learn from the children that the attacks are by "Mama", their biological mother, who is under a curse and wants them back to sacrifice both herself and the children.
+Maria, the Hispanic live-in maid and housekeeper, is frightened and keeps trying various rituals, Catholic and otherwise, to ward off the house's evil spirits.

+During the day, Dan is frustrated with the modest progress of his test subjects at a primate intelligence research facility; ironically, he is not bright enough to realize that the chimpanzee Caesar is now actually much smarter than he is.
 One night, the pool drain invites others to a party.

-In the morning, Maria sees the mess in the pool and does more rituals, causing Dan to fire her.
-Because Dan doesn't understand her Spanish, they start a fight that leads to the lab that cause all the apes to be released.
+In the morning, after seeing the mess in the pool, Maria does more rituals, prompting Dan to fire her.
+As he does not understand her Spanish, their fighting leads to the lab releasing all of the apes.
+Jody and Dan, with the help of Jody's close friend Kendra Brooks who she knows from ballet, must quickly find a way to lift the curse and save their family.
+Along the way, they seek help from psychic Blaine Fulda, a complete fraud, and dream extractor Dom Kolb.
+He helps them understand that the solution to their problems lies in the mysterious book called Book of the Evil.

-Jody and Dan, with the help of Jody's close friend Kendra Brooks, who Jody met at her ballet class, must quickly find a way to lift the curse and save their family.
-Along the way, they seek the assistance of psychic Blaine Fulda, who turns out to be a complete fraud, and a dream extractor named Dom Kolb, who helps them understand that the solution to their problems lies in the mysterious Book of the Evil.
-However, Jody and Kendra fail to see what the book is capable of, oblivious to four friends continuously becoming possessed and reviving in the cabin.
-They wreak havoc when either of the two read the two passages of the book; one that unleashes demons, "gort klaatu barada nikto", and the other that revives them from possession.
-When "Mama" takes the children to a cliff to sacrifice them, Jody fails to lift the curse with the book, but does manage to knock the evil spirit into Ja'Marcus and D'Andre's pool containing a live shark, which then devours her.
+However, Jody and Kendra are oblivious to the book's power, wreaking havoc on the four friends.
+They take turns reading the book's two passages: one that unleashes demons, "gort klaatu barada nikto", and the other that frees them from possession.
+When "Mama" takes the children to a cliff to sacrifice them, Jody fails to lift the curse with the book, but manages to knock "Mama" into the pool of Ja'Marcus and D'Andre's yatch, where a shark devours her alive.